strblr/pegase/README.md

 Differentiating between faulty and correct inputs is generally only part of the job we expect from a parser.
 Another big part is to **run routines** and **generate data** as a side-effect.
 In this section, we'll talk *semantic actions*, *dataflow*, *parse children* and *captures*.

-PEG parsers are top-down parsers, meaning the parsing expressions are recursively invoked (or *"called"*) in a depth-first manner, guided by a left-to-right input read.
+PEG parsers are top-down parsers, meaning the parsing expressions are recursively invoked in a depth-first manner, guided by a left-to-right input read.
 This process can be represented as a tree, called concrete syntax tree.
 Let's illustrate that with the following grammar:

 ```js
 const prefix = peg`